 The Minister of Finance announced amendments to tax and other legislation that may affect investors.
-These changes, which come into effect on 1 March 2014, are discussed in more detail below.
+These changes, which come into effect on 1 March 2016, are discussed below.

 Individuals and special trusts

-The tax brackets have been adjusted for inflation.
-The highest marginal tax rate for individual taxpayers remains unchanged at 40%.
-The personal income tax rates for the 2014/2015 tax year are listed below.
+The highest marginal tax rate for individual taxpayers remains unchanged at 41%.
+The personal income tax rates for the 2016/2017 tax year are listed below.

 |Taxable income||Tax rate|